Welcome to Brier Elementary PTA

 Reserving an art cart and lesson preparation

-Reserve either cart A or Cart B using the art cart scheduling Google Sheet.
+Reserve either cart A or Cart B using the form below.
 Watch the month’s project demo video.
 Optionally, visit the school to practice making the project using supplies from the art carts.

 On the day of the lesson